natenka/pyneng-book-en/docs/source/book/06_control_structures/1_if_else.rst

     In [17]: '4451' in r1
     Out[17]: False

-Операторы and, or, not
+Operators  and, or, not
 ~~~~~~~~~~~~~~~~~~~~~~

-В условиях могут также использоваться **логические операторы**
+The conditions can also use **logical operators**
 ``and``, ``or``, ``not``:

 .. code:: python